Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Training Details

 We train models with a batch size of 32, a rollout size of 8, and a learning rate of $1\times10^{-6}$.
 The training hyperparameters are fixed to $D=0.05$, $\lambda=1.3$, $\alpha=0.1$, and $\beta=0.125$.
 All models are trained on each training set for approximately 22 hours using 8 $\times$ NVIDIA A800 (80GB) GPUs.

 Ablation studies for $\alpha$ and $\beta$ are presented in Section~\ref{sec:ablation_penalty} and Appendix~\ref{app:ablation_format_reward}, respectively.
-Ablations for $D$ and $\lambda$ are not conducted due to the lack of directly comparable quantitative metrics; however, qualitative examples are provided in Appendix~\ref{app:examples_of_stroke_coverage_estimation}.
+Ablations for $D$ and $\lambda$ are omitted due to the lack of directly comparable quantitative metrics, while qualitative examples are provided in Appendix~\ref{app:examples_of_stroke_coverage_estimation}.